LenicoMarak/Data-Science-/README.md

 ### R Programming

-We learne the fundamentals of R programming, enabling to efficiently analyze and manipulate data
+We learn the fundamentals of R programming, enabling to efficiently analyze and manipulate data

 ## Statistical Analysis with R